hushmirror/docs/hushd-desktop-linux.md

 ### Hush binary or compile yourself?

 The next step is up to you.
-I personally like to compile from source and recommend trying that first.
+I personally like to compile from source and I always recommend trying that first.

 #### binary OR...